PaulCapestany/toy-service/README.md

 ## License

-This project is free and open source!
+This project is free and open source :)